nbehrnd/aRMSD-minimalWindowsSupport/README.md

     72b0612de9fdc341e87f01d9ca7b230f  WinPython64-3.6.7.0Qt5.exe

-<a id="org57c585c"></a>
+<a id="org0e58366"></a>

 ## Install process

 It is mandatory that the hosting Windows operating system is 64 bit.
-Since the system's `PATH` variable is not touched, no administrator privilege is required.
-Anticipate about 2 GB disk space to be used since `WinPython` will provide you with many more packages than only the ones needed to run `aRMSD`.
+The system's `PATH` variable of the system is not touched, and no administrator privilege is required.
+However, anticipate about 2 GB disk space to be used since `WinPython` will provide you with many more packages than only the ones needed to run `aRMSD`.

 Download the two files into a directory easy accessible for you.
-A mouse double-click on the `WinPython` executable will extract this archive.
+A mouse double-click on the `WinPython` executable will extract an archive.
 After about one or two minutes, the newly generated folder `WPy-3670` equally contains an entry